-Biscotti has always been one of Matt's favorite foods to eat alongside his coffee.
+Biscotti has always been one of Matt’s favorite foods to eat alongside his coffee.
 Growing up in an Italian household has made some parts of keto difficult, this being one of them.
-So, of course, we had to make a Keto Bsicotti for all you Italians lovers of food!
-This is a recipe for the books - make it in bulk because it will go quick.
+That’s why we knew it was time to make a Keto Biscotti for all you Italian food lovers!
+This is a recipe for the books – make it in bulk because it will go quick.

 This Is Not Your Quick Keto Dessert…